 - 1. Assessment of Risk

-- 2. Medication Form (Only for those campers who need medicine administered at camp: including EPI Pens!)
+- 2. Medication Authorization (Only for those campers who need medicine administered at camp: including EPI Pens!
+This asks your permission to administer the medication at camp if needed.)

-- 3. Medical Authorization (Only for those campers who need medicine administered at camp: including EPI Pens!)

-- 4. Camper Health History
+- 3. Camper Health History

-- 5. Eligibility Requirements Page 1
+- 4. Eligibility Requirements Page 1

-- 6. Eligibility Requirements Page 2
+- 5. Eligibility Requirements Page 2

-- These forms may be saved and completed after registration, also.
+- These forms may be saved and completed after registration.